Andy Ibáñez Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is No. 1 in MLB with a collective 9.5 strikeouts per nine innings.
+- The 9.4 strikeouts per nine innings compiled by the Twins pitching staff ranks fifth in MLB.

-- The Twins' 3.56 team ERA ranks third among all league pitching staffs.
+- The Twins' 3.69 team ERA ranks third across all league pitching staffs.

-- Twins pitchers combine to give up 70 home runs (one per game), the second-fewest in baseball.
+- The Twins surrender the eighth-fewest home runs in baseball (77 total, one per game).

-- Varland gets the start for the Twins, his 10th of the season.
-He is 3-2 with a 4.70 ERA and 50 strikeouts in 51 2/3 innings pitched.
+- Maeda makes the start for the Twins, his fifth of the season.
+He is 0-4 with a 9.00 ERA and 14 strikeouts in 16 2/3 innings pitched.

-- In his last time out on Sunday against the Toronto Blue Jays, the righty went 4 2/3 innings, allowing four earned runs while surrendering six hits.
+- In his last appearance on Wednesday, April 26, the right-hander threw three innings against the New York Yankees, allowing 10 earned runs while surrendering 11 hits.

-- The 25-year-old has an ERA of 4.70, with 8.7 strikeouts per nine innings, in nine games this season.
-Opponents are batting .254 against him.
+- The 35-year-old has amassed an ERA of 9.00, with 7.9 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .329 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.